13011brett/minecraft_whitelist/README.md

 The script is in the root directory, `./start.sh`, go ahead and run that.
 First time run may take 5 - 10 minutes. `CTRL+C` will close the container if you're still attached, otherwise you can do `./vendor/bin/sail down` to shut down all active images.

 After that is complete, it should automatically be up and running at `http://localhost` as long as nothing else is bound to port 80.
-The `docker-compose.yml` is setup accordingly, and will also be running `npm run dev` by default to support hot reloads.
-Feel free to modify.
+The `docker-compose.yml` is setup accordingly, and will also be running `npm run build` by default.
+Feel free to run the `npm_run_dev.sh` script to support hot reloads.
+There is also a 20 second sleep by default, due to migrations needing to wait for sql to finish starting.
+Couldn't get docker to wait on that image to build fully.

 Migrations will automatically run by default, but will not seed.
 If you would like a fresh build with all migrations re-ran and seeded data, run `./migrate_and_seed.sh` while the container is actively running.